holaphil/amazing-maple-e08ae/src/pages/portfolio/project-6.md

 Problems I worked on...

-*   **How can we introduce and encourage a culture of innovation and collaboration** across multiple departments and teams within the organization?
+*   **How can we build smarter faster products using Artificial Intelligence (AI)** where decisions are based on performance as opposed to perception?

-*   **How can we build new innovative products with the capacity to operationally scale** while ensuring each product is provided enough time/space to develop and grow?
+*   **How can we enhance the performance of our products** through the integration of third-party tools and services?

-*   **How can we identify new opportunities for growth and innovation**, specifically verticals we have the right to win?
+*   **How can we improve the user experience of our product(s) **and ensure the continual development of new features while maintaining existing ones?

 Achievements...